justinwalsh/daux.io/docs/01_Examples/05_Code_Highlighting.md

 	-- Type class for converting StringLike types to and from strict ByteStrings class DataPacket a where
-	  toStrictBS :: a -&gt; Strict.ByteString
+	  toStrictBS :: a -> Strict.ByteString
-	  fromStrictBS :: Strict.ByteString -&gt; a
+	  fromStrictBS :: Strict.ByteString -> a

 	instance DataPacket Strict.ByteString where
 	  toStrictBS = id